How to Start a SaaS Company

 • Per-feature pricing;

-• subscription-based pricing model.
+• Subscription-based pricing model.

 You need to choose a pricing strategy for your SaaS products.
 The commonly available strategies are as follows: